 The Carbon Emissions Rule creates subcategories of combustion turbines by capacity factor.
 For new combustion turbines, the final rule establishes three subcategories based on capacity factor.
-New base load turbines (greater than 40 percent capacity factor) are subject to an initial phase one standard based on efficient design and operation of combined cycle turbines; and a phase two standard based on 90 percent capture of CO2 with a compliance deadline of January 1, 2032.
+New base load turbines (greater than 40 percent capacity factor) are subject to an initial phase one standard based on efficient design and operation of combined cycle turbines; and a phase two standard based on 90 percent capture of CO_2 with a compliance deadline of January 1, 2032.
 New intermediate load turbines (20-40 percent capacity factor) are subject to a standard based on efficient design and operation of simple cycle turbines.
-New low load turbines (less than 20 percent capacity factor) are subject to a standard based on low-emitting fuel.52
+New low load turbines (less than 20 percent capacity factor) are subject to a standard based on low-emitting fuel.54

-For existing coal-fired units, the Carbon Emissions Rule establishes subcategories based on continued operation past defined dates.
+For existing coal-fired units, the rule establishes subcategories based on continued operation past defined dates.
 Units that intend to operate on or after January 1, 2039, will have an emission rate limit based on application of carbon capture and sequestration/storage (CCS) with 90 percent capture, which they must meet on January 1, 2032.
 Units that have committed to cease operations by January 1, 2039, will have an emission rate limit based on 40 percent natural gas co-firing that they must meet on January 1, 2030.
 Units that demonstrate that they plan to permanently cease operation prior to January 1, 2032, will have no emission reduction obligations under the rule.
 The rule provides states the ability to provide a variance for individual existing units based on consideration of remaining useful life and other factors.
 The rule defines a required process, under which states have two years to submit plans to the EPA for review and approval.
-States may incorporate certain reliability related mechanisms into their plans: a short term reliability mechanism for units responding to declared grid
+States may incorporate certain reliability related mechanisms into their plans: a short term reliability mechanism for units responding to declared grid emergencies, and a reliability assurance mechanism for units needed operate after the desired deactivation date.